When Free Search Is Enough, and When It Isn't

 Paid Reverse Face Search Tools

-PimEyes is the big name.
-You've probably seen it mentioned on Reddit.
-They crawl the web aggressively, index a ton of faces, and use actual facial recognition AI.
-Upload a photo, get results in seconds.
-Plans run $30 to $90 per month depending on how many searches you need.
+PimEyes is the best-known name in the category.
+They crawl the web aggressively, index a large number of faces, and use actual facial-recognition search.
+Plans run roughly $30 to $90 per month depending on usage.

-PimEyes works.
-It also raises privacy concerns because it indexes everyone without consent.
-You might find your own face in places you didn't know existed.
-Some people love that transparency.
-Others find it creepy.
-The high price also locks out casual users who just want to check one person.
+PimEyes can be effective for broad web face search.
+It also raises privacy concerns because it indexes faces without individual consent.
+You might find your own face in places you did not know existed.
+Some people value that visibility.
+Others find it invasive.
+The high price also makes it less practical for casual users who just want to check one person.

 The username search is free and unlimited.
-You can check 500+ platforms (powered by Maigret) without spending a credit.
-That's useful if you have a name or handle but no photo, or if you want to cross-reference face search results with social profiles.
-Phone lookup is also available through Twilio if you have a number to verify.
+You can check a broad set of platforms without spending a credit.
+That helps if you have a name or handle but no photo, or if you want to cross-reference face search results with social profiles.
+Phone lookup is also available if you have a number to verify.

 Unveil also includes case files, face monitors, and shareable results.
 If you're running an ongoing investigation or need to check the same face repeatedly, those features matter.